tkillestein/CRIRESMolecfit_Stack/README.md

 Currently the code uses `pigz` for marginal improvements in speed when decompressing.
 If you don't have it, see `cal_selector.py`  for code to swap to `gzip`.

 ### Install:
-* The setup script included
+* The setup script included will grab the necessary calfiles, as well as set up the directory structure
+* In the code for `cal_selector.py`, set your username.
+On first run, the keychain will request to store your password.
+After first run, you shouldn't be prompted again.

 ### Running the code:
 * Under `raw/`, create a folder for each observation block - each block should be same exposure time, wavelength